Mide001/Base-Nigeria-Launchpad/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)
 ![Status](https://img.shields.io/badge/Status-Alpha-orange)

-Base Africa DAO is a decentralized platform where African developers, entrepreneurs, and innovators collaborate to identify and solve critical technological challenges using blockchain technology.
+Base Nigeria Idea Launchpad is a decentralized platform where African developers, entrepreneurs, and innovators collaborate to identify and solve critical technological challenges using blockchain technology.
 Our mission is to bridge technology and local needs to onboard the next million users to the Onchain Economy.

 ## 🎯 Vision

 We believe in the power of local solutions to drive global blockchain adoption.
-Base Africa DAO enables community members to:
+Base Nigeria Idea Launchpad enables community members to:
 - Propose real-world problems that need blockchain solutions
 - Vote on which problems should be prioritized
 - Collaborate on building solutions